alleyinteractive/wordpress-fieldmanager/README.md

 ## Using Fieldmanager in your WordPress Project

 Fieldmanager is a powerful library which can make the development of sophisticated features a breeze.
 To get started, simply clone this repository into your plugins directory and activate it on the plugins screen.
 To learn how to use Fieldmanager's API, visit the project's official website at [Fieldmanager.org](http://fieldmanager.org).
+There is also [a demo plugin](https://github.com/alleyinteractive/fieldmanager-demos) which illustrates a lot of what you can do with Fieldmanager.

 ## Contributing to Development